 The delisting of XRP from major US exchanges continued this week with eToro and Binance US joining a list of 26 platforms that have suspended XRP trading for Americans due to the SEC’s action against Ripple for violating securities laws.
 Ripple intends to fight it in the courts while the XRP Army has launched a White House petition to convince legislators that XRP is a currency and not a security.

 Independent Reserve CEO Adrian Przelozny revealed in a CoinDesk article that the first-ever retirement account on IR was created back in 2016 when one punter put $41,000 into Bitcoin.
 That account is now worth more than $1.2 million.
 “That’s an annualised return of nearly 100% year on year,” he wrote.
 “Comparably, Australia’s leading “aggressive growth” industry superannuation funds returned 9% year on year over a five-year period.”
-He noted that over 8,000 other retirement accounts have since been created.
+He noted that thousands of retirement accounts have since been created.
 If you’re considering putting some super into crypto, have a read here for more information.

 The Ether price is up by more than half over the past week and Santiment data shows that whales are accumulating more ETH: “We’ve discovered that there are 39 more Ethereum addresses holding 10,000+ ETH compared to just 2 months ago.
 Meanwhile, the number of addresses holding 1-10,000 ETH have shrunk over this time.”
 Alex Saunders from Nuggets News called the news a bullish sign.
 “Whales accumulate ETH as retail sells.
 This is exactly what happened to BTC at $10,000 – $13,000 before blast off.”